ChengHsiangLu/Final-Project/README.md

 ###  Data

-I have uploaded " Sample\_young.csv" and "result.txt" in the "Other\_files" folder.
+I uploaded " Sample\_young.csv" and "result.txt".
 All my "htseq.counts" files are in the "HTseq\_counts\_files" folder.

 ###  Known Issues

-I have met issue with the content in DESeq2 guildlines.
+I met issue with the content in DESeq2 guildlines.
 However, after discussing with Dr. Craig, problems solved but still need to retest my whole testing scripts.

 It is hard to put all files into the scripts that I run, but I will put more data and samples into my scripts eventually.